 The Treasury Department and IRS provided guidance on the QBID in August 2018 through the issuance of proposed regulations.
 Now, they've provided further QBID guidance in the form of final regulations, additional proposed regulations, a revenue procedure on the measurement of W-2 wages, and a notice providing a new safe harbor for certain real estate activities.

-Here is an executive summary of the top ten things you need to know about the new QBID guidance:
+Here are the top 10 things you need to know about QBID guidance.
+(You can also read our full alert.)

 Aggregation of businesses